The Ultimate Guide to IHG One Rewards Status

 After ordering room service or dining at the hotel’s restaurant, for example, you can redeem an unlimited number of Food & Beverage Rewards any time before checkout to reduce or remove the charges from your final bill.

-On paper, this benefit is probably worth a little bit more than the bonus points.
+On paper, this benefit is worth a little bit more than the bonus points.
 But it’s harder to use and some hotels might not accept Food & Beverage Rewards.

 Bonus points